Workers Compensation LawyersSt. Louis, MO

 Although it may seem straightforward, filing a workers’ compensation claim can be a complicated process and is often further made difficult by the injured parties relationship with the negligent party.
 However, those injured while on the job do have rights which should be addressed as soon as possible with an experienced St. Louis workers’ compensation lawyer.

-It is important to contact an attorney as soon as possible.
+It is important to contact a personal injury attorney with experience as a workers comp lawyer as soon as possible.
 You have just 30 days to notify your employer of your injury.
 Then, you must undergo a complex claims procedure that can be difficult to manage alone.
 Instead of pursuing a claim by yourself, contact a St. Louis personal injury lawyer for help.
 At Burger Law, our experienced attorneys offer legal guidance and personal attention at every step of the process.
 Call today to schedule your no-cost, no-obligation consultation with one of our knowledgeable attorneys.
 If you can’t come to us, we will come to you.
 Call the personal injury law firm with the most Google reviews in the St. Louis area today and learn how we may help you.

-More often than not insurance companies get away with not paying the total amount of injured workers’ medical bills, cheating employees out of their lost wages, and arguing that they don’t owe any money for injured workers’ lump sum payments.
-Gary Burger and his associates know how insurance companies work, and it is our understanding that an injured worker cannot fully recover for their claim without hiring an employment lawyer who regularly litigates workers’ compensation cases, has a good winning success rate, properly prepares for trial and works with medical experts to support the worker’s claims.
+More often than not, insurance companies get away with not paying the total amount of injured workers’ medical bills, cheating employees out of their lost wages, and arguing that they don’t owe any money for injured workers’ lump sum payments.
+Gary Burger and his associates, your workers compensation lawyers, know how insurance companies work, and it is our understanding that an injured worker cannot fully recover for their claim without hiring an employment lawyer who regularly litigates workers’ compensation cases, has a good winning success rate, properly prepares for trial and works with medical experts to support the worker’s claims.
 If you’ve been injured at work and are looking to file a claim, the workers’ compensation attorneys are prepared to help.

-Why Should Burger Law Handle Your Workers Compensation Claim?
+Why Should You Hire Burger Law As Your Workers Compensation Lawyer?